epidemian/epidemian.github.io/_drafts/factorial-digits.md

 > {:.source}
 > — Vsauce (@tweetsauce) [February 18, 2018][vsauce tweet]

-Searching for these numbers on the <abbr title="The On-Line Encyclopedia of Integer Sequences">OEIS</abbr>, we find the sequence [A014080][factorion], which reveals that these numbers that are equal to the sum of the [factorials][factorial] of their digits are called **factorions**, and there are indeed only four of them (in base 10).
+Searching for these numbers on <abbr title="The On-Line Encyclopedia of Integer Sequences">OEIS</abbr>, we find the sequence [A014080][factorion], and learn that they are called **factorions**, defined as numbers equal to the sum of the [factorials][factorial] of their digits.
+And there are indeed only four of them (in base 10).

 Let's try to "prove" this by [once again][programming vs maths] writing a simple Ruby program that checks all possible numbers to confirm that these are the only four factorions.

-The key to the proof will be to first realize that there *must* be a finite number of factorions, as numbers themselves grow "faster" than the sum of the factorials of their digits.
-Which might be a bit counterintuitive at first, as factorials grow pretty fast.
+But which possible numbers?
+All of them?
+Do we just leave the computer checking bigger and bigger numbers until we get bored and declare that there must not be any more factorions if we haven't found a new one after an arbitrary limit?
+We couldn't call *that* a proof.

-We can get an quick intuitive feel for this by comparing the numbers made of only 9s —that is, 9, 99, 999, and so on— to the sum of the factorials of those 9s —that is, $$9!$$, $$9!+9!$$, $$9!+9!+9!$$, and so on.
-By the way, $$9!$$ is $$362\,880$$.
+We can try to get an intuition for how these sums behave by comparing the numbers made of only 9s (i.e., 9, 99, 999, and so on) to the sum of the factorials of those 9s (i.e., $$9!$$, $$9!+9!$$, $$9!+9!+9!$$, and so on).

+<span class="sidenote">Note that $$9!$$ is $$362\,880$$.</span>

-<span class="sidenote">Maybe the string formatting here warrants a comment.
+<span class="sidenote">And maybe the string formatting here also warrants a comment.
 In Ruby, "multiplying" a string and number —that is, sending the `*` message with a number argument to a string—, like in `'9' * n`, returns a string with `n` copies of the original.
 Similarly, multiplying an array with a number, as in `['9!'] * n`, returns an array with the elements of the original repeated `n` times.
 And curiously, multiplying an array *with a string*, as in the second `*` of `['9!'] * n * ' + '`, is the same as [joining the elements](https://ruby-doc.org/3.3.0/Array.html#method-i-2A) of the array with that string.
 A somewhat cryptic choice, yes, but since we're dealing with factorials here, multiplying stuff together seemed appropriate.</span>

 ```ruby
 1.upto(10) do |n|